uadmin/uadmin-docs/api/basic_functions.rst

 --------------------------
 `Back To Top`_

+.. code-block:: go

+    // Type: bool
+    var RetainMediaVersions = true

 RetainMediaVersions is to allow the system to keep files uploaded even after they are changed.
 This allows the system to "Roll Back" to an older version of the file.

-Type:

-.. code-block:: go

-    bool

 To assign a value within an application, visit `Retain Media Versions`_ page for an example.